Browsing Tag

 Greetings!

-I have been thinking about this experience & the meaning of it on a personal & larger scale for awhile now.
-For myself, I realize that I treat myself mindlessly, carelessly & without love.
-Over time, this has caused me to feel uncared for, unloved & unworthy of love in all of it’s forms, both from myself & from others.
+I have been thinking about this experience and the meaning of it on a personal and larger scale for awhile now.
+For myself, I realize that I treat myself mindlessly, carelessly and without love.
+Over time, this has caused me to feel uncared for, unloved and unworthy of love in all of it’s forms, both from myself and from others.
 I feel sad about this.
-I could blame my upbringing & my family but I can remember that I cared for & about myself when I was younger.
-I reached out to others for love & with love.
-So, I think this attitude towards myself has developed & worsened over time.
+I could blame my upbringing and my family but I can remember that I cared for and about myself when I was younger.
+I reached out to others for love and with love.
+So, I think this attitude towards myself has developed and worsened over time.
 It kind of crept up on me when I wasn’t looking.
 I’m glad Spirit pointed it out.
-I get a reminder every once in awhile so I know I’m not done working through this issue.
+I get a reminder every once in a while so I know I’m not done working through this issue.

 On a larger scale, it occurred to me this morning (as I applied lotion lovingly to myself after my shower) that this may be part of the current problem many have with addiction.
 One of the causes of addiction can be seen as a compulsion to fill the emptiness within by turning to something outside of yourself.

-What do I do over & over again expecting a different outcome?
+What do I do over and over again expecting a different outcome?

-I ask this question because what you do over & over again may reveal what is ultimately unsatisfying, unfulfilling or isn’t permanently fixing anything.
+I ask this question because what you do over and over again may reveal what is ultimately unsatisfying, unfulfilling or isn’t permanently fixing anything.
 These could be addictions.
-Take some time to rethink your actions & choices.
-Question their purpose & meaning.
+Take some time to rethink your actions and choices.
+Question their purpose and meaning.
 Do you really need to do all that you are doing?
 Are they all necessary?
-Do all your choices & actions come from the desires of your heart?
-Or do your choices & actions come from compulsion, habit, anger, fear, grief, guilt, sacrifice, willfulness, loneliness, emptiness, control, manipulation, transactional love, sabotage, keeping up with others, wanting attention, to be accepted or other reasons?
+Do all your choices and actions come from the desires of your heart?
+Or do your choices and actions come from compulsion, habit, anger, fear, grief, guilt, sacrifice, willfulness, loneliness, emptiness, control, manipulation, transactional love, sabotage, keeping up with others, wanting attention, to be accepted or other reasons?

 A story from my own life to illustrate this: In my 30’s, I had myself convinced that I didn’t like color on the walls of my house so all of my walls were white or nearly so.
 I wore almost all neutral colors in my clothing at the time.
 Not coincidentally, I compulsively shopped at JoAnn Fabrics for HOURS.
 Not that I ever bought much of anything because we couldn’t afford it.
 I just went there to pour over all the beautiful fabrics & colors.
 To this day my daughter can’t stand to shop there! 😛

-It wasn’t until many, many years later that I realized the shopping compulsion went away after I started accepting color into my life, my home & my wardrobe.
+It wasn’t until many, many years later that I realized that the shopping compulsion went away after I started accepting color into my life, my home and my wardrobe.
 This is a perfect example of an addiction arising out of not meeting a need directly.
 My need was for color in my life which I was denying myself so my only other option was to meet the need in another way.
-You can see that spending hours shopping was a huge time waster & had to be continually repeated weekly, monthly, yearly because it was only a temporary fix.
-The permanent fix was wearing color & bringing color into my home so that I didn’t need to go out shopping to be exposed to color.
+You can see that spending hours shopping was a huge time waster and had to be continually repeated weekly, monthly, yearly because it was only a temporary fix.
+The permanent fix was wearing color and bringing color into my home and life so that I didn’t need to go out shopping to be exposed to color.

-So I hope you find your time, money, energy & life wasters that are pretending to support you.
-Let them go & replace them with the real thing whatever that may be for you so that you might feel loved, cared for & fulfilled.
+So I hope you find your time, money, energy and life wasters that are pretending to support you.
+Let them go and replace them with the real thing whatever that may be for you so that you might feel loved, cared for and fulfilled.

 May You Find Love in the Light of God, Dawn